nymtech/docs/content/mixnet/mixnodes.md

 ### Mixnodes

 {{% notice info %}}
-The Nym Mixnodes were built in the [Installation](../installation) section.
+The Nym Mixnodes were built in the [Quickstart](../../quickstart).
 If you haven't yet built Nym and want to run the code, go there first.
 {{% /notice %}}

 You can run the Mix Node from the `nym` top-level directory like this: